 If a penguin sitting on its nest can get a peck at a nearby or passing penguin, then it will usually do so.
 The resulting spacing is that penguins sitting on adjacent nests are just that bit too far away to reach each other, so neither feels immediately threatened and peace ensues.
-It reminds me of House of Commons in the English Parliament where the government and opposition benches are situated just over two sword lengths apart, should the honourable gentlemen decide to circumvent the electorate in the days when that sort of thing went on.
+The same idea applies in the English Parliament House of Commons where the government and opposition benches are situated just over two sword lengths apart, should the honourable gentlemen decide to circumvent the electorate in the days when that sort of thing went on.

 The down side of this arrangement is that when a penguin wants to leave the nest to go fishing, or if it's coming back from fishing, it becomes in range of both beaks from the adjacent nests when walking through the colony.
 So for the time from arrival at the colony in the spring to when the chicks have grown up a bit and hang around off the nest in "crèches", coming and going can be quite painful for these hardy birds.

-This shot taken with only a moderate telephoto lens shows how close you can get to the nest without disturbing the penguins or chicks.
-This was taken on Signy Island part of the South Orkneys group when the only humans that the wildlife encountered were occasional scientists who lived at the scientific base elsewhere on the island.
+These pictures taken with only a moderate telephoto lens shows how close you can get to the nest without disturbing the penguins or chicks.
+These were taken on Signy Island in the South Orkneys group where the only humans that the wildlife encountered were occasional scientists who lived at the scientific base elsewhere on the island.
 Increasing tourist pressure on certain regions of Antarctica, particularly around the Antarctic Peninsula mean that for many people who visit the Antarctic, it is not possible to take such pictures.
 If the tourists that visited were allowed to get this close to the wildlife on a regular basis, the wildlife would soon up sticks (or stones) and disappear.

 As they look rather similar it's not easy to know which penguins you've counted and which you haven't.
 So the answer is to use very dilute paint and tie a brush to the end of a stick, giving each counted penguin a splodge as you count them.
 The problem on this day was that the rather wet snow that fell meant that the paint mark that was supposed to wash off the next time the penguin went swimming, lasted only a few minutes instead.
 It didn't make it any easier that the penguins kept laying down and hiding their paint marks as they tried to shield themselves from the worst of the snow.

 It was a calm, mild day and nearly all of the adult birds were off fishing in the favourable conditions leaving the youngsters behind in their crèche.
-For some reason, though these birds had never been in the sea before, they decided pretty much altogether that it was time to learn to swim and so they all waddle down to the shore-line where there is only a very gentle swell with waves of just an inch or two high coming in - ideal conditions.
+These young birds had never been in the sea before and they decided pretty much altogether that it was time to learn to swim and so they all waddled down to the shore-line where there was a very gentle swell with waves of just an inch or two high coming in - ideal conditions.

 A few of them laid down in water about 2 or 3 inches deep and put their beak in the water, a bit like children daring themselves to put their face in the water, then over the next half an hour or so, they moved back out of the sea and went back to wait for mum and dad to come with an after-dip snack.